![]() deutsches Glossar |

 ABS

-Abbr. to AUTOMATIC
+Abbr. of AUTOMATIC

-BLOCK SIGNALING
+BLOCK SIGNALLING

 ABSOLUTE BLOCK